Negative Space in Photography| When & When Not to Use It?

 In this image, the Blue-eared Kingfisher perched on the branch forms the main subject, which corresponds to the positive space.

-The blurred background which extends toward the left side of the image, where the Kingfisher is looking, forms the negative space in the photo.
+The blurred background which extends toward the left side of the image, where the Kingfisher is looking, and the area behind the bird forms the negative space in the photo.

 Now, you know about negative space.
 So, you should be thinking, why waste such a good amount of space in a photograph?